Key tax and accounting dates for small businesses 2023/24

 Deadlines for P45 and P60 forms

-In addition to keeping HMRC in the loop on payroll benefits, you must provide the information to your employees.
-You do so through official forms—issuing a P60 form to each employee after the end of each tax year and a P45 form to any departing employee when they leave your employment.
-There’s no set timeline for P45 forms, but you’re advised to keep it timely.
-P60 forms are due at the end of the month following the tax year end.
+In addition to informing HMRC about payroll benefits, you must provide the information to your employees.
+You do so by issuing a P60 form to each employee after the end of each tax year and a P45 form to any departing employee when they leave your employment.

 - P45 forms deadline: When an employee leaves your employment